How Virgin Is Your Olive Oil?

-Olive oil adulteration may have date back centuries or even millennia to the days when the Phoenicians first pioneered olive tree cultivation in southern Italy to supply the oil-hungry Mesopotamians and Egyptians.
+Suppliers have adulterated olive oil for centuries.
+It likely began when the Phoenicians first cultivated olive tree in southern Italy to supply oil-hungry Mesopotamians and Egyptians.

-In the New York Times best-seller, Extra Virginity, author, Tom Mueller delves into the global olive oil fraud, chronicling the deceit and crime associated with the business, and how producers, activists, chemists and chefs are fighting back to save the remarkable oil that have rightly earn the name Extra Virgin.
+In the New York Times best-seller, Extra Virginity, author, Tom Mueller exposes the global olive oil fraud.
+He chronicles the deceit and crime in the business, and how producers, activists, chemists, and chefs are fighting to save the remarkable oil.
+The liquid gold that has rightly earned the name Extra Virgin.

 Health Benefits

-According to Dr. Simona D’Amore from the Bari-Italy National Cancer Institute, olive oil which is made up of about 85% oleic acid – is a component of the Mediterranean diet and a function food that has anti-inflammatory, antioxidants and anti-thrombotic properties.
+Dr. Simona D’Amore from the Bari-Italy National Cancer Institute, says olive oil contains about 85% oleic acid.
+It’s a component of the Mediterranean diet, and has anti-inflammatory, antioxidants and anti-thrombotic properties.

-The Mediterranean Diet supports reduction in cancer and cardiovascular risks, says Dr. John Spinelli, BC Cancer Control Research Scientist.
-A European study revealed that its aroma can control satiety, slow hunger, hence decrease nibbles between meals.
+Dr. John Spinelli, BC Cancer Control Research Scientist says the Mediterranean Diet supports reduction in cancer and cardiovascular risks.
+A European study revealed its aroma can control satiety, slow hunger, and decrease nibbles between meals.

 Extra-Virgin

-In this video, Pietro De Pasquale from Tenuta Vantaggiani, Puglia speaks about his organic extra virgin olive oils, which contain extremely high polyphenols (powerful antioxidants) with very low acidity level of 0.2 versus the standard 0.8 for extra virgin olive oil grade.
+In this video, Pietro De Pasquale from Tenuta Vantaggiani, Puglia speaks about his organic extra virgin olive oils.
+He says the oil contain extremely high polyphenols (powerful antioxidants) with very low acidity level of 0.2 versus the standard 0.8 for EVOO grade.

 Buyers Beware

-In June this year, a US federal judge approved two class action lawsuits against the makers of Filippo Berio olive oil brands and Safeway’s Select Brand of olive oil for deceptive advertising – on their olive oil origin and content.
-A separate lawsuit was also brought against Deoleo USA, Inc., the manufacturers of Bertolli & Carapelli brands for false advertising and misrepresentation.
+In June 2015, a US federal judge approved two class action lawsuits against Filippo Berio and Safeway’s Select Brand for deceptive advertising about their olive oil’s origin and content.
+A separate lawsuit filed against Deoleo USA, makers of Bertolli and Carapelli brands, accused them of false advertising and misrepresentation.

 Read the Label